-Helpful information for applicants to UC San Diego - Fall 2016
+Helpful Information for Fall Applicants to UC San Diego

 Need to update your information?
 Use the guide below to ensure your changes are received and processed correctly.

 You can log in to your UC application to review and, if necessary, change your telephone number, e-mail, mailing address or SAT, ACT, TOEFL, or International Exam Scores.
 You can also apply to additional campuses if they're still open.